derijkp/dirtcl/README.md

 You can give several options:
- --enable-threads or --disable-threads : create a thread enabled version of Tcl or not --version : use to compile a different version of Tcl (The patching
+ --enable-threads or --disable-threads : create a thread enabled version of Tcl or not --version : use to compile a different version of Tcl, e.g. --version 8.6.12 to
-             happens intelligently, but large changes between versions are not necesarily coped with)
- --host and --build: for crosscompiling
+             create a Tcl 8.6 dirtcl (The patching happens intelligently, but large changes between versions are not necesarily coped with), --host and --build: for crosscompiling

 Bugs